chromium/chromium/docs/transcripts/wuwt-e03-content.md

 19:32 JOHN: So that happens all over the code, but there's a few critical directories.
-If you look at net at a low level, a lot of IETF - and some aspects will be implemented there at that layer.
+If you look at net at a low level, a lot of IETF - and some web specs will be implemented there at that layer.
 Either net or in the network service, which is a code that runs inside the network process.
 Then you've got V8, of course, our JavaScript engine, and that has to follow the ECMAScript standards.
 And then, there's a lot of the platform standards.
 Either some of them only don't need multiple processes to be - to implement them, so they'll just be completely inside Blink.
 But some of them require multiple processes, things that need access to devices and so on.
-And so, that implementation will be split across Blink and content browser.
+And so, that implementation will be split across Blink and content/browser.
 But then, how do you ensure that, not only do you implement this correctly, but also that you don't regress it?
 So there's a whole slew of tests.
 There's the Blink tests, which used to be called the layout tests.
 And those run across the simple, simple test cases for